eurocat2k/eurocat2k.github.io/docs/vpn/readme.md

 You need to login to the router's WEB GUI first.
 Then navigate to the **WAN** page where you can setup the port forwarding feature.

 When you're on the **WAN** subpage, then you need to select the _curl -L https://install.pivpn.io | bashirtual Server / Port Forwarding_ tab to navigate the setup page.
 There you should hit the &plus; sign.
+Then setup the port forwarding as you previously configured on Raspberry PI Wireguard VPN - apply the same port number in the source and destination port fields as you defined earlier during the Wireguard setup.

+  Note!
+    **Do not use Wireguard's default port number!!!!**